-It is common for doctors to be showered with small token of appreciation from grateful patients but extravagant gifts or a large sum of money may come with strings attached apart from having serious moral and ethical implications in medical practice.
-The value of the gift is an important factor which should be taken into consideration.
+It is common for doctors to be showered with a small token of appreciation from grateful patients but extravagant gifts or a large sum of money may come with strings attached apart from having serious moral and ethical implications in medical practice.
+The value of the gift is an important factor that should be taken into consideration.

 HOW THIS SITUATION OCCURS?

 Patient care is part of the physician’s job for which they get paid.
 Even so, patients often feel the need to express their gratitude in the form of gifts.